materials-theory/ws_py/examples/README.md

 Example set
 ========
-Simplest set of examples/tutorials for new users.
+Simple set of examples/tutorials for new users.

 Pre-generated VASP input/output files are included in each folders.